 These road trips are worth every drop of gas thanks to magnificent views of mountain ranges, rolling hills, rocky escarpments, and, of course, the mighty Hudson.
-Plan a perfect day by hitting on of 12 pretty drives—and while mother nature doesn’t always follow a calendar, we pinpointed when foliage should be at its peak!
+Plan a perfect day by hitting one of 12 pretty drives—and while mother nature doesn’t always follow a calendar, we pinpointed when foliage should be at its peak!

 Capital Region